Table of Contents

 Inmates on INS, US Marshall, and AP&P holds are not charged with Pay to Stay.

-Inmates that participate in the Jail Industries program, work in the kitchen, or are a laundry worker will not be charged for the days they are in the program.
+Inmates that participate in Inmate Worker Programs, i.e. jail industries, kitchen, laundry, custodial, or grounds crew workers will not be charged for the days they are in the program.
 However, they will be charged for days spent in the jail prior to entering those programs and will be charged any days they remain in jail if they are removed from the program.

 Inmates participating in the OUT program may have a reduction in Pay to Stay fees if they successfully complete the program during their stay.

 Pod workers are charged with Pay to Stay.
-They do not actually work 8-10 hours per day like laundry or kitchen workers.
+They do not actually work 8-10 hours per day like inmates assigned to the inmate worker programs.

 Upon release, an invoice may be printed at the time of release or one will be mailed to the inmate.
 Sometimes there is a delay in the Pay to Stay charges being added if the inmate still has court trials pending.
 The inmate is responsible after release to inform the jail of any address changes.